LCBC-UiO/questionnaires/PSQI/README.md

 #### Time formats
 For question 1 and 3 (bedtime and rising time), data should be punched as "**HH:MM**".
-Question 2 should be punched as minutes in numbers Question 4 can be punched both as decimal hours or "**HH:MM**".
+Question 2 should be punched as minutes in numbers.
+Question 4 can be punched both as decimal hours or "**HH:MM**".

 ### Output